callstack/linaria/docs/API.md

 Dynamic interpolations are replaced with CSS custom properties.
 A dynamic function interpolation will receive the `props` of the component as it's arguments and the returned result will be used as the value for the variable.
 When using this, a tiny helper is imported so that we don't duplicate the code for creating the component in all files.

-If you have configured the babel plugin with `evaluate: true`, you can also interpolate a component to refer to it:
+You can also interpolate a component to refer to it:

 ```js
 const Title = styled.h1`